- David Meijvogel

 - Margherita Leoni

 I have worked at Wageningen UR (Applied Plant Research division) since 1991, and in recent years as a management assistant to the ACRRES team.
-Amongst other things, you can contact me for information on guided tours/excursions to our pilot site at Runderweg, for the ACRRES-newsletter, website, events and ACRRES research reports.
+Amongst other things you can contact me for the ACRRES-newsletter, website, events and ACRRES research reports.

 - Andrea Terbijhe

 With more than 18 years of professional experience I am a very experienced project leader in a broad field of topics, a real all-rounder.
 Crucial in this is the development of projects on sustainable energy technologies.
 In recent years the focus is on wind energy and smart grid solutions.
 I am active in the highly complex scale-up of wind turbines in the Dutch province of Flevoland and in project development in the field of intelligent future electricity networks, so called smart grids.
 In addition, I am the manager of three wind parks and the wind test site of Wageningen University and Research.
 I am an innovator.
 By combining a result driven with a creative attitude I strive for the discovery of new possibilities.

 My role is the development and technical management of the bioethanol plant, the algae greenhouse and other installations at the test site.
 By using my extensive installation technology and process knowledge I participate in developing, adapting and realising the test facilities and regular facilities for the efficient use of green resources.
 I am the primary contact for the technical management of the following installations:

 – Six research basins and thermal energy storage systems